FriendsOfTYPO3/tt_address/Documentation/Administration/Updating/Index.rst

 	The upgrade wizard does not update any TS inclusion done in your site package.

-Another upgrade wizard migrates old piBase plugins to extbase plugins.
+Another upgrade wizard migrates old pi_base plugins to extbase plugins.
 The `Template` option is converted to `Display mode`.
 So for example your `Template` is `my_template.html`, then

 - Add TSconfig `TCEFORM.tt_content.pi_flexform.ttaddress_listview.sDISPLAY.settings\\.displayMode.addItems.my_template = My Template`